open-telemetry/opentelemetry-specification/specification/resource/sdk.md

 ### Detecting resource information from the environment

-Custom resource detectors related to specific environments (e.g. specific cloud vendors) MUST be implemented as packages separate from the SDK.
+Custom resource detectors related to generic platforms (e.g. Docker, Kubernetes) or vendor specific environments (e.g. EKS, AKS, GKE) MUST be implemented as packages separate from the SDK.

 Resource detector packages MUST provide a method that returns a single resource.
 This can then be associated with `TracerProvider` or `MeterProvider` instances